 Social Media continues to offer a productive two-way conversation tool with our online cancer community.
 This helps us to listen and respond to compliments, queries and concerns.
-Our Patient Advice and Liaison Service is able to respond in a timely and efficient manner, capturing mini-stories and signposting to wider online surveys.
+Our Patient Advice and Liaison Service is able to respond

 Blood and Transplant Services